Coded component

 A single-cardinality data source will be returned as an object, while a many-cardinality data source will be returned as an array of objects

 No method is provided to update objects in data sources.
-In order to do that, you should connect an action, using action params to pass values if required.
+To do that, you should connect an action, using action params to pass values if required.

 .get()